jeamon/gostream/README.md

 # cli-streamer

-Simple & light Go-based cross-platform tool to execute commands from shell with the capabilities of multi-streaming the output to multiple destinations files including the console screen all with the posibility of adding an execution timeout value.
+Simple & light Go-based cross-platform tool to execute commands from shell and from different types (json, yaml, toml etc) of files with the capabilities of multi-streaming the output to multiple destinations files including the standard console with the posibility of adding an execution timeout value for each command.